 2.1.
 Final beneficiaries of the programme

 The proposed Action generally aims to sustain and strengthen legal and institutional changes in the field of migration and mobility introduced during the implementation of the VLAP in Georgia.
-Therefore, the Action will, by mainly supporting the Government of Georgia in implementation as well as monitoring and evaluation of the impact of Migration Strategy, and by implementing joint measures to mitigate, target and address identified and possible migration related risks of visa liberalisation in Georgia and the EU MS. In this way, the final beneficiaries of the action are the state institutions involved in migration management in Georgia – the 9 ministries composing the SCMI, as well as migrants, which are Georgian nationals residing or travelling abroad or foreign nationals and stateless persons residing or travelling to Georgia.
+Therefore, the Action will, by mainly supporting the Government of Georgia in implementation as well as monitoring and evaluation of the Migration Strategy, and by implementing joint measures to mitigate, target and address identified and possible migration related risks of visa liberalisation in Georgia and the EU MS. In this way, the final beneficiaries of the action are the state institutions involved in migration management in Georgia – the 9 ministries composing the SCMI, as well as migrants, which are Georgian nationals residing or travelling abroad or foreign nationals and stateless persons residing or travelling to Georgia.

 The detailed list of final beneficiaries of the action includes: